Kovalchuk eager to resume Stanley Cup pursuit with Kings

 They also severely lacked scoring depth with only four players who scored 16 goals or more.
 Only Arizona and Edmonton had fewer skaters, with three apiece.

-During 11 seasons with the Atlanta Thrashers and the Devils, Kovalchuk had 417 points in 816 games.
+During 11 seasons with the Atlanta Thrashers and the Devils, Kovalchuk had 816 points — including 417 goals — in 816 games.

 Kopitar — who is coming off a career-best 92-point season — is hoping Kovalchuk can be the vital piece that allows the Kings to advance past the first round of the playoffs for the first time since 2014.